strass/keybox-openshift/README.md

 This repository provides a Dockerfile and an OpenShift template for [KeyBox](https://github.com/skavanagh/KeyBox).

+**Please note**: KeyBox runs without TLS!
+Terminating TLS is the job of the loadbalancer / reverse proxy in front of it (like the OpenShift router).

 ## Docker run

 Example for running KeyBox in Docker: